Please Don't Touch!: Side one

 "Narnia" is a song about childhood, and is based on the children's fantasy novel The Lion, the Witch and the Wardrobe by C.S.
 Lewis.
 Hackett wrote it with "a picture of kids skipping around and having fun" in his mind, and wanted Walsh on vocals and Ehart on drums after he liked the a capella vocals on the 1976 Kansas song "Carry on Wayward Son".
 A version with John Perry on vocals was also recorded.
 A version of "Narnia" with Walsh on vocals was considered as a potential single for the album, but management at Charisma rejected the idea because they were afraid listeners might be confused and think it was Kansas.
 The alternate version with Perry on vocals was deemed strong enough as a single, and was released as a bonus track on the 2005 remaster of Please Don't Touch!.

 "Carry on Up the Vicarage" is a musical tribute to Agatha Christie.
 It features vocals from Hackett himself.
 The vocals during most of the song consist of a double line of an artificially high pitched voice and a low pitched one.
 Hackett has often used similar distorting effects on his vocals in his solo career.
 The liner notes indicate that the pipe organ that can be heard on the song is the "Robert Morton pipe organ, since destroyed by fire at the Record Plant".
 Parts of Please Don't Touch were recorded at the Record Plant's location in Los Angeles; it is known that the location's Studio C was destroyed by fire in early 1978.
 No information about this organ appears to be available; it is not listed in Robert Morton's opus list.

 "Racing in A" also features Steve Walsh on vocals.
 The song is electric for most of its duration but the last 1:15 is a classical guitar piece, which decreases in pace throughout, finishing on a relaxing note.

 "Kim" is named after Poor, who designed many of Hackett's album covers, including Please Don't Touch!.
 The track features Hackett playing a classical guitar with his brother John Hackett on flute, and was largely inspired by "Gymnopédie No 1" by Erik Satie.
 When writing it, Hackett had "a quiet lily pond [... a] quiet peaceful day summer feeling".

 "How Can I?" is a slow song with Richie Havens on vocals.
 The members of Genesis were fans of Havens, and the singer agreed to open for them for their series of concerts at Earls Court, London in 1977.
-Hackett invited him to dinner at his home, during which he wanted Havens to feature on a song of his.
+Hackett invited him to dinner at his home, during which he requested Havens to feature on a song of his.